+Uganda is adopting several national, regional and global strategies to achieve zero hunger, reduce poverty and improve the well-being of its citizens by 2023, offering a great opportunity to witness this transformation through participation in CFHI’s programs in Uganda.
 Become a part of the community in Kabale, a town in southwestern Uganda, and learn about their ground-breaking integrated approach to addressing “The Bread Basket Paradox” and improving food security and nutrition.
-Assist a local nonprofit organization in their efforts to treat and prevent maternal and child malnutrition through education and counseling.
-Visit local primary and secondary schools and participate in Nutrition Education Outreach using participatory drama and theater.
-Learn about sustainable agriculture and permaculture with a local social enterprise organization.
-Participate in workshops with village community groups and explore methods of growing a diversity of foods closer to people’s homes.
+Engage with the staff of a local nonprofit organization in their efforts to treat and prevent maternal and child malnutrition through education and counseling.
+Visit local primary and secondary schools and participate in nutrition education outreach using participatory drama and theater.
+Learn about sustainable agriculture and permaculture with a local social enterprise organization and participate in workshops with village community groups and explore methods of growing a diversity of foods closer to people’s homes.

-In addition, meet with trainers at a Rabbit Breeding & Training Center and learn how rabbit rearing is an effective way to improve protein and B12 intake, and generate household income.
+In addition, meet with trainers at a rabbit breeding & training center and learn how rabbit-rearing is an effective way to improve protein and B12 intake and generate household income to combat intergenerational poverty.
 Travel to rural villages throughout Kabale District and meet with local people who organize themselves into ngozi village groups.
-Through a microcredit program supported by CFHI’s partner in Kabale, groups gain access to seeds, farming tools and agricultural training.
+Through a microcredit program supported by CFHI’s partner in Kabale, groups gain access to seeds, farming tools, and agricultural training.
 Witness the positive impact of these programs on individuals’ economic situations and maternal and child health in their communities.

 Clinical Rotations & Public Health Placements